 The IPS is an extract of an electronic health record that contains essential health information intended for use in unscheduled and cross-border care settings (1,2).
 The IPS is made up of different main sections: Header – contains the patient's data, the health professional who generated the summary, the custodian organization of the information and the digital signature; Medication Summary – medications being used by the patient; Allergies and Intolerances – patient allergies and intolerances; List of Problems – clinical conditions of the patient; Immunizations – list of vaccines administered to the patient; Procedure History – list of relevant clinical/surgical procedures that the patient has undergone; Medical Devices – devices that the patient owns and Test Results – current patient test reports.
 Additional sections may also compose the IPS: vital signs, past history including obstetric and social history, functional status, care plan and advanced living directives (1,2).
 The IPS is currently under development in several countries on different continents: New Zealand, Vietnam, Holland, Sweden, England, Canada and in Latin America through Argentina and Brazil (5).
 Some countries, such as Canada, are also using the IPS as a national patient summary for continuity of care (6).

 The development of the Brazilian IPS attends three of the seven strategic axes of the Brazilian Digital Health Strategy (ESD20-28) (7): 3-support for better healthcare delivery; 4- the user as protagonist; 7- connectivity environment.
-At the core of the ESD20-28 is the RNDS - a platform that connects health information from different health information systems from states and municipalities throughout the country.
+At the core of the ESD20-28 is the National Healthcare Data Network (RNDS) - a platform that connects health information from different health information systems from states and municipalities throughout the country.
 The ESD20-28 vision statement says: "By 2028, RNDS will be established and recognized as the digital platform for innovation, information and healthcare services for all Brazil, for the benefit of users, citizens, patients, communities, managers, healthcare professionals and healthcare organizations" (7).
 Currently, August 2023, there are more than one billion vaccine registries and about 70 million results of COVID-19 and monkeypox exams on the RNDS repository.
 Data from the outpatient encounters from primary care are also now starting to be sent to RNDS.
 There are, up to now, 120,000 encounters available on RNDS.

 The IPS can also be used nationally as the document to provide all the information necessary for the continuity of care.
-This is under consideration by the MOH since the data currently being sent to RNDS reflects specific encounters but not a patient summary.
+This is under consideration by the Brazilian Ministry of Health (BMoH) since the data currently being sent to RNDS reflects specific encounters but not a patient summary.
 The adoption of IPS nationally would guarantee that whenever necessary, the patient would be able to share his/her summary avoiding the search in different encounters to find information needed for the continuity of care.

 Objectives